Breaking: #107315 - Cache Backend and Frontend related changes

 __ change of

-For interface changes that added types to method argument signatures, implementing services could omit the type to keep backwards compatibility with TYPO3 v13.
-For added return value types, they must be added for v14 compatibility, and v13 should be fine with that.
-All in all, it should be possible to have only one implementing class for both v13 and v14, but it may be a bit tricky.
-Codewise it will be more easy to have dedicated classes.
+For interface changes that added types to method argument signatures, implementing services may omit the type to keep backwards compatibility with TYPO3 v13.
+For added return value types, they must be added for v14 compatibility, and v13 should accept them.
+All in all, it should be possible to have a single implementing class for both v13 and v14, but it may be somewhat tricky.
+From a code perspective, it may be easier to have dedicated classes.